lucadenuca/Luka_Filipovic_FishnigBooker_Automation/README.md

             - Navigates to the filters and selects the filter 'Price (Highest)'
             - After the page is loaded with the applied filter the prices from the charter cards are collected and it checks if they are in desendign order

-    The 2nd test is an extra effort test:
-        This test does the validation of all charter cards on the first page
+    The 2nd test is an extra effort test: (Extra effort test 1) This test does the validation of all charter cards on the Florida top destination first page

-    The 3rd test is an extra effort test:
-        This test check the validation of all cards on the first 5 pages and check if all the prices are in descending order on every page
+    The 3rd test is an extra effort test: (Extra effort test 2) This test check the validation of all cards on the first 5 pages of Florida top destinations and check if all the prices are in descending order on every page

+    The 4th test is an extra effort test: (Extra effort test 3) This test validates all cards on the last page of Florida top destinations.

 *Prerequisites*